syncfusion-content/blazor-docs/blazor/datagrid/events.md

 ## FreezeLineMoved

-The [FreezeLineMoved](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_FreezeLineMoved) event is triggered after moving the freeze line.
+The [FreezeLineMoved](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_FreezeLineMoved) event is triggered after the freeze line is moved.

-> The freeze line can be enabled by setting the `AllowFreezeLineMoving` property to true.
+> To enable drag and drop of the freeze line, the `FreezeLineMoving` property must be set to true.

 ```cshtml
 @using Syncfusion.Blazor.Grids